SharathPROG/Matplotlib/README.md

 Now that we have a dictionary, what types of things can we do with it?

-What if you just want one specific column from the dataframe?
-You can do this wit the following code:
+What if we want to sort the dataframe based on the ranking value?
+We can achieve this with the following code:

 ```
-states = df['New England States']
-states
+df.sort_values(by=['Rank'])
 ```

 ## Section 2: The basics of matplotlib